 All villages were built on the same principle, with a castle erected on top of the mountain by the feudal families who originally ruled over the Cinque Terre and which served to defend the village against the Saracen invaders and pirates coming from the sea.
 Lack of open space created the characteristic tall, narrow houses.
 This is a perfect setting for a Magnifica hiking tour!

 Cinque Terre has some of the best coastal hiking in all of Mediterranean and UNESCO recognized its beauty and uniqueness in 1997, listing it in the registry of World Heritage Sites.
-But don't expect large crowds and souvenir shops.
-Cinque Terre has managed to maintain its authenticity despite its popularity, and Beppe and Federica will take you behind the scenes and off the beaten path in many of the villages and places we visit.
+But don't expect it to be all large crowds and souvenir shops.
+Cinque Terre has managed to maintain its authenticity despite its popularity, and Tourissimo guides will take you behind the scenes and off the beaten path in many of the villages and places we visit.
 The tour also includes Portofino, which is not part of Cinque Terre but is worth the visit for its picturesque harbor and interesting history.
 Colorful, timeless fishing villages dot our hikes among olive trees, vineyards and fragrant flowers.

 Cinque Terre is also a great destination for lovers of food and wine, a place where farmers have been battling with the steep terrain for hundreds of years, creating small patches of cultivable land on terraces held up by dry stone walls.
 Down below, a deep blue sea and crashing waves will leave you in awe with each step.